-2 • To help people make decisions about their care, follow the recommendations on communication, information provision and support in NICE's guideline on 3 improving outcomes for people with skin tumours including melanoma, in 4 particular the following 5 recommendations: 5 6 'Improved, preferably nationally standardised, written information should be 7 made available to all patients.
-Information should be appropriate to the patients' needs at that point in their diagnosis and treatment, and should be repeated over 8 time.
-The information given must be specific to the histopathological type of 9 10 lesion, type of treatment, local services and any choice within them, and should cover both physical and psychosocial issues.'
-11 o 'Those who are directly involved in treating patients should receive specific 12 training in communication and breaking bad news.'
-13 14 o 'Patients should be invited to bring a companion with them to consultations.'
-'Each LSMDT [local hospital skin cancer multidisciplinary team] and SSMDT 15 16 [specialist skin cancer multidisciplinary team] should have at least one skin cancer clinical nurse specialist (CNS) who will play a leading role in supporting 17 patients and carers.
-There should be equity of access to information and support 18 19 regardless of where the care is delivered.'
-20 • 'All LSMDTs and SSMDTs should have access to psychological support services 21 for skin cancer patients.'
-22 23 • Assess all pigmented skin lesions that are referred for further assessment, and during follow-up, using dermoscopy carried out by healthcare professionals trained 24 25 in this technique.
-26 27 • For a clinically atypical melanocytic lesion that does not need excision at first presentation: 28 29 use baseline photography (preferably dermoscopic) and • review the clinical appearance of the lesion, using the baseline photographic 30 31 images, 3 months after first presentation to identify early signs of melanoma.
-32 33 • If targeted systemic therapy is a treatment option for stage 4 disease, offer genetic testing using: 34 35 a secondary melanoma tissue sample if there is adequate cellularity or a primary melanoma tissue sample if a secondary sample is not available or is of 36 37 inadequate cellularity.
-38 39 • Measure vitamin D levels at diagnosis in all people with melanoma.
-40
+- To help people make decisions about their care, follow the recommendations on communication, information provision and support in NICE's guideline on improving outcomes for people with skin tumours including melanoma, in particular the following 5 recommendations: - 'Improved, preferably nationally standardised, written information should be made available to all patients.
+Information should be appropriate to the patients' needs at that point in their diagnosis and treatment, and should be repeated over time.
+The information given must be specific to the histopathological type of lesion, type of treatment, local services and any choice within them, and should cover both physical and psychosocial issues.' - 'Those who are directly involved in treating patients should receive specific training in communication and breaking bad news.' - 'Patients should be invited to bring a companion with them to consultations.' - 'Each LSMDT [local hospital skin cancer multidisciplinary team] and SSMDT [specialist skin cancer multidisciplinary team] should have at least one skin cancer clinical nurse specialist (CNS) who will play a leading role in supporting patients and carers.
+There should be equity of access to information and support regardless of where the care is delivered.' - 'All LSMDTs and SSMDTs should have access to psychological support services for skin cancer patients.' - Assess all pigmented skin lesions that are either referred for assessment or identified during follow-up in secondary or tertiary care, using dermoscopy carried out by healthcare professionals trained in this technique. - For a clinically atypical melanocytic lesion that does not need excision at first presentation in secondary or tertiary care: - o use baseline photography (preferably dermoscopic) and - review the clinical appearance of the lesion, and compare it with the baseline photographic images, 3 months after first presentation to identify early signs of melanoma. - If targeted systemic therapy is a treatment option, offer genetic testing using: - a secondary melanoma tissue sample if there is adequate cellularity or - a primary melanoma tissue sample if a secondary sample is not available or is of inadequate cellularity. - This section was updated and replaced in 2022. - Do not offer adjuvant radiotherapy to people with stage IIIB or IIIC melanoma unless a reduction in the risk of local recurrence is estimated to outweigh the risk of significant adverse effects - Consider personalised follow-up for people who are at increased risk of further primary melanomas (for example people with atypical mole syndrome, previous melanoma, multiple in-situ melanomas or a history of melanoma in first-degree relatives or other relevant familial cancer syndromes).
+Updated 2022